ldtteam/MinecoloniesWiki/source/misc/configfile.md

 - Suggest build tool usage - by default, when trying to place a hut without the [build tool](../../source/items/buildtool), a window will pop up suggesting you use it.
 Disabling this option will disable that window.
 - Food consumption modifier - the multiplier for when citizens eat food.
 - How common diseases are - changes the chance for citizens to get sick.
-- Force load colony - if an owner/officer is inside the colony and this is enabled, the rest of the colony chunks will be kept loaded.
+- Chunk load colony - if an owner/officer is inside the colony and this is enabled, some of the rest of the colony chunks will be kept loaded.
 Useful for large colonies.
+Set how many chunks are loaded with the below option.
+- Colony chunk loading strictness - only takes effect if the above option is enabled.
+Set this higher to decrease the number of loaded chunks (the innermost chunks will be loaded first).
+Set to 1 to load all chunks.
 - Bad visitor chance - sometimes, a [Tavern](../../source/buildings/tavern) visitor will run off with the resources you give them instead of joining your colony.
 This option sets the chance for them to do that.
+- Supply loot - by default, [supply ships and camps](../../source/items/supplyshipandcamp) will generate in loot chests.
+You can disable that by setting this to false.

 #### Command Configuration